LMID-DIMT/geobuilds/README.md

 $ sudo yum update
 $ cd scripts
 $ sudo chmod +x build-geoserver.sh
-$ ./build-geoserver.sh
+$ sudo ./build-geoserver.sh
 ```
+Usually running shell scripts with `sudo` is not recommended, [however there are proper ways of doing this](https://bitmingw.com/2017/01/22/use-sudo-in-scripts/).

 #### Upon Completion
-Once the bash script has completed, open a web browser and type `http://localhost:9400/geoserver/web` to view the GeoServer administrative interface.
+Once the shell script has completed, open a web browser and type `http://localhost:9400/geoserver/web` to view the GeoServer administrative interface.

 Use the `alternatives` command to set the default Java version.